viperet/vscode-magento-wizard/README.md

 ## Features

+- When you create new file (for example di.xml), extension provides handy default content for it.
+Works for some xml file, blocks, models, controllers, setup scripts, etc.
-Creating new extension using `MagentoWizard: Create a new extension` command:
+- Creating new extension using `MagentoWizard: Create a new extension` command:

 ![Creating new extension](https://github.com/viperet/vscode-magento-wizard/raw/master/images/create_extension.gif)

-When you create new file (for example di.xml), extension provides handy default content for it.
-Works for some xml file, blocks, models, controllers, setup scripts, etc.

-When editing class file you can inject new dependency by pressing `F1` and using `MagentoWizard: Inject Dependency` command.
+- When editing class file you can inject new dependency by pressing `F1` and using `MagentoWizard: Inject Dependency` command.

 ![Dependency Injection ](https://github.com/viperet/vscode-magento-wizard/raw/master/images/dependency-injection.gif)

-You can easily add observer for any event using "MagentoWizard: Add Observer" command, MagentoWizard even knows what data is passed to observers for some popular events.
+- You can easily add observer for any event using "MagentoWizard: Add Observer" command, MagentoWizard even knows what data is passed to observers for some popular events.
+- Ability to run all bin/magento commands using VSC Run Task command
+- Generation of [XML Catalog](https://en.wikipedia.org/wiki/XML_catalog) file for Magento 2 XML DTD files.
+Run `MagentoWizard: Generate XML Catalog` command and extension will create XML Catalog file in the correct format.
+It will be added to the [XML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-xml) extension config if that extension is installed.

 ### Planned features